rkhilwani/predictionio-buildpack/DEV.md

 #### Configure ES

-1. In the engine, open `.env/` and add the default local address for ES:
+1. In the engine, open `.env` file and add the default local address for ES:

     ```bash
     PIO_ELASTICSEARCH_URL=http://127.0.0.1:9200